kai-li-1994/garment-variant-dataset/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281%2Fzenodo.20006389.svg)](https://doi.org/10.5281/zenodo.20006389)

-This repository contains the documentation, preprocessing scripts, mapping tables, and processing summaries for a curated garment-variant dataset derived from publicly accessible online product pages of H&M and Uniqlo in the United Kingdom and Australia.
+This repository contains the documentation, Python scripts used for dataset construction, mapping tables, and processing summaries for a curated garment-variant dataset derived from publicly accessible online product pages of H&M and Uniqlo in the United Kingdom and Australia.

-The dataset was developed to support garment-level analysis of textile sorting compatibility, preprocessing requirements, and potential barriers to fibre-to-fibre recycling.
+The dataset was developed to support garment-level analysis of textile sorting compatibility, textile pre-processing requirements, and potential barriers to fibre-to-fibre recycling.
 It provides harmonized information on product identifiers, retailer region, colour-specific variants, material composition, normalized material names, normalized garment categories, normalized component structures, and derived analytical inputs.

 The final dataset file archived in the Zenodo release is: